evamaxfield/papers-without-code/README.md

 ```

 ⚠️ Prior to using PWOC you must be logged in to Docker CLI via `docker login`
-because we automatically fetch and spin up and teardown containers for processing. ⚠️
+because we automatically fetch, spin up, and tear down containers for processing. ⚠️

 ## Documentation